claio/claio/README.md

 # claio
-A hosted control plane and machine controller (all in one).
+A hosted control plane and machine controller manager (all in one).

 ## Development